miwermi/surfs-up/README.md

 Station USC00519281, with 2772 points of data, is the station with the most points of data - AND it's a great surf spot!
 This is where we want to open the Surf & Shake Shop.
 Next, my investor wanted me to created some temperature charts.

-First we looked at June and December averages from the entire dataset:
+First we looked at June and December averages from the entire Oahu dataset:

 <img src="https://github.com/miwermi/surfs-up/blob/main/graphics/JuneTemps.png" align="left" width="186" height="262" alt ="graphic: June Temps">
 <img src="https://github.com/miwermi/surfs-up/blob/main/graphics/DecemberTemps.png" align="left" width="186" height="262" alt ="graphic: Dec Temps">